Melnikov House | Iconic Houses Lecture – 2020.02.27

 Hosted by Inform Interiors, 50 Water Street, Vancouver, BC

-On February 27th, join the West Coast Modern League and Iconic Houses Lecture Tour for an evening featuring Moscow’s architectural avant-garde Melnikov House.
-Pavel Kuznetsov, Director of the Konstantin and Viktor Melnikov State Museum and Deputy Director of the Schusev State Museum of Architecture in Moscow, will discuss the history of Moscow’s Melnikov House, an icon of 20th century Russian architecture, and the tragic life of the architect Konstantin Melnikov in a collectivist society.
+The West Coast Modern League presented the Canadian debut of the Iconic Houses Lecture Tour in Vancouver, featuring Pavel Kuznetsov and Moscow’s architectural avant-garde Melnikov House.
+Pavel Kuznetsov, Director of the Konstantin and Viktor Melnikov State Museum and Deputy Director of the Schusev State Museum of Architecture in Moscow, discussed the history of Moscow’s Melnikov House, an icon of 20th century Russian architecture, and the tragic life of the architect Konstantin Melnikov in a collectivist society.

 The Melnikov House, designed by architect Konstantin Melnikov for himself and his family, is an icon of the Russian architectural avant-garde.
 The experimental cylindrical structure was built between 1927 and 1929 to test Melnikov’s concepts for mass-produced housing.
 Melnikov believed that the essence of his house lay in the balance and equivalence of weight, light, air, and heat.
 The original layout, elegant spatial arrangement, and ingenious engineering techniques are combined in a unique architectural form that still looks modern.
 Retaining some historic elements of the 20th century, the house also reflects the tragic life of this solo architect in a collectivist society.

-Pavel Kuznetsov will discuss the history of the Melnikov House from inception in the early 20th century through establishing the museum in 2014 and today’s conservation project.
-He will explore the newly discovered information that uncovered the architectural, engineering, and philosophical ideas lying behind Melnikov’s ambitious plan to build an architectural manifesto in 1920s Soviet Russia.
+Pavel Kuznetsov discussed the history of the Melnikov House from inception in the early 20th century through establishing the museum in 2014 and today’s conservation project.
+He explored the newly discovered information that uncovered the architectural, engineering, and philosophical ideas lying behind Melnikov’s ambitious plan to build an architectural manifesto in 1920s Soviet Russia.

 Pavel Kuznetsov, is an economist by education, and a researcher in Soviet avant-garde architecture by vocation.
 He lives in a constructivist apartment in a house commune in Moscow and works as deputy director of the Schusev State Museum of Architecture.
 Since 2014, he has overseen the collections and archives of the Melnikov House and its transition from a private home to a public museum.
 As director of the State Museum of Konstantin and Viktor Melnikov he also directed the pre-conservation survey of the Melnikov House, supported by a grant from Keeping it Modern, an initiative of the Getty Foundation.
 His book, The Melnikov House: Icon of the Avant-Garde, Family Home, Architecture Museum was published in Berlin in 2017.
 When not researching, he was the first Russian to successfully swim the English Channel (in 14 hours, 33 minutes, 25 seconds).